Quist/master-thesis/background/leseliste.md

 * I. Owens
 * C. Barz, N. Jansen

+#### PISA: Platform Independent Sensor Application 031_pisa
+Bra om dil

+#### PID3604927 Efficient SOAP Messaging in Android
+In this paper we focus on supporting SOAP on the Android platform in an efficient manner.
+By efficient, we mean maximizing battery life while minimizing network use.
+We explore and compare different transport protocols and compression techniques in order to achieve these goals.

 #### IEEE Military Communcations
 Sammenligner kommersielle versus taktiske trådløse nettverk.
 Side 58.

 Masteroppgaver